oCaio-re/trab_bd/README.md

 # Database Project
 ## Databases (CC2005)

-This project aims to present some quorks about the top world Billionaires (2022).
+This project aims to present some information about the top world Billionaires (2022).

 In the Back-End: Python to expose the database and Flask to interact and query specific data about some/many billionaire(s).